 - Change the speed to 4, and mix for another 20 minutes, until the dough is silky and smooth, and not sticking to the sides of the bowl.

 - Place the dough in a greased plastic bowl, and turn the dough over once, to grease it on all sides.

-- Line the bottom of an 8 x 8 baking pan with parchment paper, then grease well the bottom and sides of the pan.
+- Line the bottom of an 8 x 8 baking pan ( I use now a 9 x 9 pan and love it) with parchment paper, then grease well the bottom and sides of the pan.
 Set aside.

 - Preheat the oven to 350 degrees F.

 - Punch down the raised dough, remove from the bowl, knead it few times on a work area, then form into a rectangle.

 - Cut the rectangle into 3 even sections lengthwise, then again into 3 even section width-wise.

 - Create a roll from each piece, by folding the sides under, leaving the top nice and smooth, repeating the process until all 9 rolls are formed.